ConSol-Monitoring/omd-labs-docker/README.md

 ## Automated builds

-Each image build gets triggered by the OMD Labs build system as soon as there are new packages available:
+Each image build gets triggered by the OMD Labs build system as soon as there are new packages of OMD available:

 * https://hub.docker.com/r/consol/omd-labs-centos/
 * https://hub.docker.com/r/consol/omd-labs-debian/
 * https://hub.docker.com/r/consol/omd-labs-ubuntu/

+The image already contains a "demo" site.

 ## Usage

+### run the "demo" site

-Run a bare installation of OMD Labs Edition:
+Run the "demo" site in OMD Labs Edition:

     # Centos 7
     docker run -p 8443:443 consol/omd-labs-centos